-How many people can say they discovered a ghost town?
-Former pig farmer Joe O’Connell certainly can.
-Jerpoint Park is a recently rediscovered historic site in Ireland’s ancient East.
-Even compared to the most mysterious ruins, the remains of Newtown Jerpoint are a remarkable monument of medieval times.
-Today I’m sharing an incredible story about the forgotten ghost town of Jerpoint Park, Saint Nicholas’ final resting place.
+How many people in this world can say that they discovered a ghost town?
+Well, former pig farmer Joe O’Connell certainly can, who became the owner of Jerpoint Park.
+The ‘park’ is a recently rediscovered historic site in Ireland’s ancient East.
+And even compared to the most mysterious ruins, the remains of Jerpoint are a remarkable monument of medieval times in Europe.
+Today, I’ll explain why and share the incredible story about Newtown Jerpoint, the forgotten ghost town in Ireland that became Saint Nicholas’ final resting place.

 Joe discovered the remains of the old town about 10 years ago.
 After half a century of pig farming, Joe decided it was time to settle down and start a new phase in life.
 While property hunting in the area, Joe fell in love with the lush green acreage and old Belmore House.
 Unaware of what lay hidden beneath the high high grass, Joe and his wife Maeve bought the land.
 What they found were the remains of an entire town.